Liver cirrhosis: symptoms, causes, treatment

 List of prohibited products:

-- rye bread, rich, fried pastries;
+- rye bread, butter, fried pastries;

 - fatty meats, sausages, smoked meats;